ahdis/fhir-mapping-tutorial/README.md

 tried to create a patch for FHIRPathEngine L878 (private List<Base> execute(ExecutionContext context, List<Base> focus, ExpressionNode exp, boolean atEntry) throws FHIRException { )

+however the examples in build/implemtations/r2maps in the build have also the $this parameter

 ## step4 - fails

 ```